-The U.S. Senate passed a Bill on Wednesday which, among other things, allows its immigration agency to quickly process more visa categories, including employment authorization documents and certain green card categories.
+The U.S. Senate passed a Bill on Wednesday that, among other things, allows its immigration agency to quickly process more visa categories, including employment authorization documents and certain green cards.

 As an emergency stopgap measure, this bill would temporarily forestall the need for furloughs by